KOSASIH/PromoteOneself/README.md

  - pos.check.others - Get the information of another player
  - pos.check - Let a player view its own information
  - pos.check.targets - Get the information of a target
+ - pos.check.aims.full - Let a player check the information of an aim, including possibly sensitive data such as a password for a password type aim
  - pos.check.aims - Let a player check the information of an aim
  - pos.check.signs - Let a player check the maximum allowed usage of a sign
  - pos.check.configs - Let a player check the saveable status of each config file (a config file is not saveable if there was an error loading it)